Amber’s Sotanghon Pancit Canton Guisado: Ingredients, Calories, and Allergen Info

 - One (250g) pack of dried vermicelli Sotanghon noodles

-- One cup Baguio beans (green beans), trimmed and cut into bite-sized pieces
+- One cup of Baguio beans (green beans), trimmed and cut into bite-sized pieces

-- Two carrots, julienned (thinly cut into matchsticks)
+- 2 carrots, fresh julienned carrots (thinly cut into matchsticks)

 - One onion, chopped